dennisXZX/web-developer-notes/Git.md

 `git log --author="dennis"` to list commits by a specific author.

-`git log --grep='fixed'` to limit commits output to ones with log message that matches the specified pattern.
+`git log --grep='fixed'` to list commits with log message that matches the specified pattern.

 `git log -i -p -S"math"` to list all the commits that involve the word "math", ignoring case by using `-i` flag.